 You’ve seen the headlines: Stop paying your student loans!

 But can you really?
 And should you?

-If you have federally held student loans, the U.S. government’s $2.2 trillion coronavirus rescue package covered a forbearance period that has been extended through Dec.
-31, 2020.
-Benefits include a suspension of payments and 0% interest, which were further clarified in a Sept.
-14 update from FTC.
+If you have federally held student loans, the U.S. government’s original $2.2 trillion coronavirus rescue package covered a forbearance period that has been extended through Sept.
+30, 2021.
+Benefits include a suspension of payments and 0% interest.

 Note that the suspension does not mean that the federal government is making your student loan payments for you — you’ll just be free of making loan payments for six months without accruing interest or incurring late fees during that period.